energysistem/manuals/42927-Earphones Sport 3 BT/en/06-funciones_principales.md

+## Main functions

+### Switching on and off the device

+To turn on your earphones, press and hold *PLAY/ PAUSE* (1) for 2 seconds and the *LED INDICATOR* (4) will light in blue.
+You will hear a confirmation sound when switching them on.
+The *INDICATOR* (4) will keep flashing blue while the device is on.

+To turn off the earphones, press and hold *PLAY/ PAUSE* (1) for 4 seconds.
+You will hear a sound when turning them off.

 ### Charging the battery

 When the battery level is below 10%, the *LED INDICATOR* (4) will flash red and you will hear a sound to remind you to charge the battery through the *CHARGING PORT* (6).